 Whether you are a home or business owner, having backup power on standby is important to keep your facilities running in the event of a power outage.
 At D’Amico Electric, we provide the widest selection of reliable generators for your energy needs.
-We source generators from dealers of leading brands like Kohler, Briggs & Stratton, and so on.
+We are direct sales dealers of leading generator brands like Kohler, Generac, and so on

 How To Tell If You Need A Standby Generator

 Most Americans need a standby generator.
 We all rely heavily on our electrical lighting, appliances, and electronics, in order to function every day.
 For those who frequently work from home, the necessity is even more significant.
 And telecommuting is on the rise.
 In fact, 79% more people were working from home in 2012 than in 2005, representing 2.6 percent of the American workforce.
 During the pandemic, the number skyrocketed placing heavy demand on the power grid.
 As the trend continues, it will become even more important to have a standby backup generator installed by electrical professionals for your energy needs.

 The most significant benefit of a standby generator is that it allows you to continue your activities without interruption.
 Today’s generators automatically sense a power outage and make the switch to generator power without you having to venture into the freezing weather trying to remember how to start up that portable generator you have somewhere in the recesses of your garage.

 If you’re away from home at the time of the power outage, you can rest assured the ice cream in your freezer and milk in your fridge will be kept as cold as you need it to be when you return.
 In addition, most models can utilize existing natural gas or propane sources, instead of requiring gasoline or other fuel sources like portable generators typically do.